rezozero/starting-blocks/README.md

 ```

 To create a new transition you need to create a new class extending `AbstractTransition`.
 Implement `start()` method and use Promises to manages your animations.
+⚠️ You have to wait for `this.newContainerLoading` promise resolution to make sure the new content is accessible.

 Example with fade animation: